EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 });
 ```

-If it already exists - we will update it using `modify` method:
+If it already exists - we will update it using `modify` function:

 ```cpp
 addresses.modify(iterator, user, [&]( auto& row ) {